Top Online Industrial Organizational Psychology Graduate Colleges

 The online MS in Applied Psychology offers a concentration in Organizational Psychology, and has particular strength in Consumer and Business psychology.
 It also offers a Master’s degree that can be earned in a one-year intensive program consisting of 34 units (credits).

-Students can also partake in internships and a capstone project completed at the end of their studies, which of course lends itself nicely to further graduate work at the PhD level.
+Students can also participate in internships and a capstone project completed at the end of the program.
+Graduates can pursue PhD programs in IO Psychology.
 The online Master of Science in Applied Psychology teaches both Consumer Psychology and Organizational Psychology, and is the only Master’s degree in Applied Psychology from a Top 25 institution.

 University Park, Pennsylvania